- Search The Registry

 - About Us

 - My Account

 Reggie Jackson was born on this date in 1946.
-He was an African American baseball player, and current minority baseball activist.
+He Is a retired Back baseball player, and current minority baseball activist.

 Reginald Martinez Jackson is one of six children from Wyncote, Pennsylvania.
 When he was six, his parents divorced, and Jackson grew up with his father, Martinez, who was in jail for bootlegging when Reggie graduated from Cheltenham Township High School in 1964.
 Jackson was a four-sport varsity athlete in high school; at Arizona State he played both baseball and football.
 After his sophomore season, the Kansas City Athletics, with the No. 2 pick of the 1966, draft selected him.
 He played for the As, both in Kansas City and in Oakland from 1967-1975, who traded him to Baltimore in April 1976.

 A free agent the following year, he signed a four-year contract with the New York Yankees.
 Jackson moved to the California Angels in 1982, where he played for five seasons.
 He finished his career with the team where he started, playing the 1987 season with the Oakland As.
 In Jackson’s tenure with four American League franchises and all except the Orioles, the teams won at least two division titles with him on their roster.
 His Oakland teams won three consecutive World Series championships, the only organization other than the Yankees to three-peat, and his Yankee teams earned back-to-back titles in 1977-78.
 When he was with the Angels, California twice came within a victory of its first pennant and World Series appearance.